EXPLAINER: What will change under Israel’s new government?

 A FRAGILE COALITION

 The coalition holds only a slight majority in the 120-member Knesset and includes parties from the right, left and center.
+Each party signed a coalition agreement ahead of a Friday deadline, keeping the transition on track.

-The only things they agree on are that Netanyahu, who is on trial for corruption, should leave office, and that the country cannot endure another election.
+But just about the only things they agree on are that Netanyahu, who is on trial for corruption, should leave office, and that the country cannot endure another back-to-back election.

 They are expected to adopt a modest agenda acceptable to Israelis from across the ideological divide that steers clear of hot-button issues.
 Their first big challenge will be to agree on a budget, the first since 2019.
 Economic reforms and infrastructure spending may follow.